tinahbu/Gait-Cycle-Segmentation/README.md

 # GaitPrediction
 Use accelerometer data to predict human gait cycles.

-Gait cycle segmentation is not only useful for wearable products, automated selection of the gait parameters is also very helpful to medical practices to help physician's decision making.
+Gait cycle segmentation is not only useful for wearable products, but also for applicatiosn in sports, rehabilitation, and clinical diagnosis.
+For example, automated selection of the gait parameters is also very helpful for medical practices to monitor patients's healing progress and help physician's decision making.
+Therefore, gait analysis has attracted the interest of researchers and clinicians.

 ## Dataset Specification